 Inadvertently in Red Fire, Red Planet.
 Norigom's "strike package" (really just ten tons of uranium dropped from a Bird-of-Prey at 25,000 km/s) is actually aimed at part of Utopia Planitia Fleet Yards, but a chunk of it keeps going after hitting its target and impacts the planet.
-No word yet on what damage it did.
+A Martian city reportedly suffered a direct hit.

 The original plan to deal with the Rebels in The Empire Strikes Back was to bombard the base.
 When Ozzel screwed up, they resorted to a ground assault.